Brhyancodes/requirement-analysis/README.md

 - **Review and Approval**: Reviewing the documented requirements with stakeholders to ensure accuracy and completeness.
 - **Acceptance Criteria**: Defining clear acceptance criteria for each requirement to ensure they meet the expected standards.
 - **Traceability**: Establishing traceability matrices to ensure all requirements are addressed during development and testing.

+## Types of Requirements

+### Functional Requirements ⚙️

+**Definition**: Functional requirements describe what the system should do.
+They specify the functions and features of the system and outline the expected behavior.

+**Examples**:

+- User authentication
+- Property search
+- Booking system
+- User registration

+**Key Functional Requirements**:

+- **Search Properties**: Users should be able to search for properties based on various criteria such as location, price, and availability.
+- **User Registration**: New users should be able to create an account with personal details and login credentials.
+- **Property Listings**: Display properties with essential details and images.
+- **Booking System**: Users should be able to book properties, view booking details, and manage their bookings.
+- **User Authentication**: Secure login and registration process for users.

+### Non-functional Requirements 🛡️

+**Definition**: Non-functional requirements describe how the system should perform.
+They focus on the quality attributes of the system rather than specific behaviors.

+**Examples**:

+- Performance
+- Security
+- Scalability
+- Usability
+- Reliability

+**Key Non-functional Requirements**:

+- **Performance**: The system should load pages within 2 seconds and handle up to 1000 concurrent users.
+- **Security**: Ensure data encryption, secure login, and protect against common vulnerabilities.
+- **Scalability**: The system should be able to scale horizontally to handle increased traffic.
+- **Usability**: The application should have an intuitive UI/UX, making it easy for users to navigate and perform tasks.
+- **Reliability**: The system should have an uptime of 99.9% and recover quickly from any failures.